awsdocs/aws-step-functions-developer-guide/doc_source/connect-to-resource.md

 # Service Integration Patterns<a name="connect-to-resource"></a>

 AWS Step Functions integrates with services directly in the Amazon States Language\.
-You can control these AWS services using three different service integration patterns\.
+You can control these AWS services using three service integration patterns:
 + Call a service and let Step Functions progress to the next state immediately after it gets an HTTP response\.
 + Call a service and have Step Functions wait for a job to complete\.
-+ Call a service with a task token and have Step Functions wait until that token is returned along with a payload\.
++ Call a service with a task token and have Step Functions wait until that token is returned with a payload\.

 Each of these service integration patterns is controlled by how you create a URI in the `"Resource"` field of your [task definition](amazon-states-language-task-state.md)\.